Pheuw1/pi-from-blocks/README.md

 # Personal projects
 These are my favorite.
-Feel free to check them out on their dedicated branches.
+Feel free to check them out or the rest of my projects on their dedicated branches.